Search for supersymmetry using vector boson fusion signatures and missing transverse momentum in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction

 Baseline electrons are reconstructed using ID tracks matched to energy clusters in the EM calorimeter.
 These satisfy $\pt > 4.5$~\GeV{} and $|\eta| < 2.47$ with a \textit{LooseAndBLayerLLH} identification~\cite{EGAM-2018-01}.
 The longitudinal impact parameter $z_0$ of baseline electron tracks is required to satisfy $|z_0\sin\theta| < 0.5$~mm.
 Signal electrons must also satisfy the \textit{Tight} likelihood-based identification criteria as well as the \textit{Loose\_VarRad} isolation requirements~\cite{myEGAM-2021-01}, and have a transverse impact parameter $d_0$ with uncertainty $\sigma(d_0)$ satisfying $\left|d_0/\sigma(d_0)\right| < 5$.

 Baseline muons are reconstructed by combining tracks from the ID and the muon spectrometer subsystems.
 The \textit{Loose} identification criteria~\cite{MUON-2018-03} are applied.
 Baseline muons are required to have $\pt > 3~\GeV$ and $|\eta| < 2.7$, and satisfy $|z_0\sin\theta| < 0.5$~mm.
-Signal muons must also have $|\eta|<2.5$, satisfy the \textit{Medium} identification requirements and \textit{Loose$\_$VarRad} isolation criteria, and have impact parameter significance $\left|d_0/\sigma(d_0)\right| < 3$.
+Signal muons must also have $|\eta|<2.5$, and satisfy the \textit{Medium} identification requirements and \textit{Loose$\_$VarRad} isolation criteria.
+Signal muons must have impact parameter significance $\left|d_0/\sigma(d_0)\right| < 3$, a tighter requirement than applied for electrons due to the lower levels of material scattering for muons relative to electrons.

 To prevent the use of the same reconstructed detector signals in multiple objects, an overlap removal procedure is applied to the baseline leptons and jets in the following order.
 First, any electron sharing an ID track with a muon is removed.
 Next, jets are removed if they are within $\Delta R < 0.2$ from a remaining electron.
 After this, electrons are in turn rejected if they are within $ 0.4 < \Delta R < \min\left(0.4, 0.04 + 10~\GeV / \pt(e)\right)$ of any remaining jet.
 Jets are removed if they are closer than $\Delta R < 0.4$ to a muon and the jet has fewer than three associated tracks with $\pT > 500 ~\MeV$.
 Finally, any muon within $ 0.4 < \Delta R < \min\left(0.4, 0.04 + 10~\GeV / \pt(\mu)\right)$ of a jet are removed.